5 STEPS TO THE RIGHT ABRASIVE:

 As a guideline for selecting the bond of the point, softer bonds work best on harder metals, and harder bonds on soft metals.
 Soft bonds such as our GFX, are able to shed easier, allowing fresh grain to be revealed for faster grinding.
 Harder bonds such as our MTX, hold on to the grain longer resulting in more controlled metal removal, in turn the point lasts longer.

 Within the last year we started making mounted points with a rubber bond.
 These rubber points are often used in edge breaking applications.
 Removing the edge on stainless steel sheet metal before fabrication is one specific application we see regularly.
-We have an infograph on the process available for download here.
+We have a video of the process here.

 Tip: For aluminum, you will want to look for a non-loading bond.
 Because aluminum has a low melting temperature, it can load up the abrasive product you are working with.
 A naturally non-loading bond such as our GFX, JTX, and MTX, will work great on aluminum without needing compounds or waxes.